A Clearer Vision of Open-Mindedness

 Another frequent criticism is that this model is not based on any underlying theory.
 Even if these five factors exist, their root causes are unknown.
 It is also possible to think that participants can easily choose answers that correspond to any desired personality.

-Even though psychologists still have not found the most accurate way to measure open-mindedness, a high score in this trait in the context of a rigorous psychological experiment remains a good indicator.
+Although psychologists still have not found the most accurate way to measure this quality, a high score in this trait in the context of a rigorous psychological experiment remains a good indicator.

 Creativity, imagination, and willingness to try new experiences are hard to measure, and it is possible to wonder if more tangible attributes can be observed among open-minded people.